sehrishusman/GoingNUTS/README.md

-Step 1 (Optional): run do-file "prepare_data.do"
-        prepare_data.do cleans the raw data, creates the event variables and subgroups.
+Step 1 (Optional): Run the do-file "prepare_data.do".
+This file cleans the raw data and creates the event variables and subgroups for further analysis.

-Step 2 (Analysis) : run "main_analysis.do" for main results and sectoral analysis
-       main_analysis.do runs the main analysis (Figures 1, Figure 4 and Figure 5)
+Step 2 (Analysis): run "main_analysis.do" runs the main analysis (Figures 1, Figure 4 and Figure 5)
        and also conducts sectoral analysis for all three types of events.